dk-zen/HPC_MPI_TEST/README.md

 # mpitest
-Test the HPC with the MPI codes named hello_world.c and hello_world.f.
+Test the HPC with the MPI codes named hello_world.c and hello_world.f .